|Real name||Jimmy Donaldson Business Insider|

 - Jimmy Donaldson is an investor in a company named Backbone One, which makes smartphones which look exactly like Nintendo Switch controllers.
 It has also a Backbone app, which is a content creation and social tools app for its customers.
 In March 2021, Jimmy Donaldson entered into a partnership with Creative Juice’s financial network to raise Juice Funds.
 Through a $2 million investment, the organisers of the company offered up to $250,000 in exchange for equity on their YouTube channel.
 In April 2021, Jimmy Donaldson became an investor and partner of the ‘Current’ financial company.
 In the same month, he promoted and invested in a cryptocurrency, which made his fans to lost a huge sum of money, and he was backlashed for the same.

-- In November 2021, Jimmy Donaldson recreated a video of Squid Game, which is a survival drama on television series in real life, and in this game, 456 people participated for a $456,000 cash prize.
+- In November 2021, Jimmy Donaldson recreated a video of Squid Game, a survival drama television series, and in this game, 456 people participated for a $456,000 cash prize.
 In May 2022, the video recorded more than 248 million views.
 This video was Jimmy Donaldson’s one of the most-viewed YouTube videos of 2021.

 - In December 2021, Jimmy Donaldson organised a competition with 15 social media influencers as competitors, who participated for a $1,000,000 cash prize.
 This competition had two rounds and was organised at the SoFi Stadium in Inglewood, California.
 Zach King was the winner of the competition.